 You can add some raw honey to drizzle on the cheese.

-Grapes, apple slices, dried fruit, fig jam to drizzle on the cheese.
+Grapes, apple slices, dried fruit, and some fig jam to drizzle on the cheese.

 Add Something Salty

-Add some foods like olives, peppers packed in oil, anything you love!
+Add some foods like olives, peppers packed in oil, or anything you love!

-I like buying the stuffed olives.
+I like buying stuffed olives.
 My dad loves the cream cheese stuffed hot peppers.